FragileTech/plangym/docs/source/notebooks/tutorial.md

 compliant with that API.

-Furthermore, it provides additional functionality for stepping the environments in parallel, delayed environment initialization for dealing with environments that are difficult to serialize, compatibility with `gym.Wrappers`, and more.
+Furthermore, it provides additional functionality for stepping the environments in parallel, delayed environment initialization for dealing with environments that are difficult to serialize, compatibility with `gymnasium.Wrappers`, and more.

 ## API for reinforcement learning

-OpenAI's `gym` has become the de-facto standard in the research community, `plangym`'s API is designed to be as similar as possible to `gym`'s API while allowing to modify the environment state.
+Farama's `gymnasium` has become the de-facto standard in the research community, `plangym`'s API is designed to be as similar as possible to `gymnasium`'s API while allowing to modify the environment state.
 `plangym` offers a standard API for reinforcement learning problems with a simple, intuitive interface.\
-Users with general knowledge of `gym` syntax will feel comfortable using `plangym`; it uses the same schema and philosophy of the former, yet `plangym` provides new advanced functionalities beyond `gym` capabilities.
+Users with general knowledge of `gymnasium` syntax will feel comfortable using `plangym`; it uses the same schema and philosophy of the former, yet `plangym` provides new advanced functionalities beyond `gymnasium` capabilities.

 ## Plangym states